 Bundling to Save Money

 Did you know you can save some serious cash by bundling your hotel and theme park tickets together?
-Once the Disney Dining Plan (currently paused) becomes available again, you might be able to save even more by bundling in your dining into a sort of all-inclusive vacation package.
+Now that the Disney Dining Plan is starting to become available again, you might be able to save even more by bundling your dining into a sort of all-inclusive vacation package.
 When bundled and booked together, especially across multiple days and parks, the discounts can become quite substantial.

 Lastly, you might be wondering about Disney travel insurance.
 Buying trip insurance with your vacation package is a fantastic way to protect yourself and your family from financial loss.
 In the event you have to cancel your plans due to a medical emergency or require medical or financial assistance during your trip, having insurance can definitely save your bank account.